andreyvit/sealer/README.md

 * single secret encryption key only (with a 32-byte user-definable KeyID so that you can look up the key in your system's keystore).

-## Encryption & Compression

-Uses modern best practices for cryptography:

-* ChaCha20-Poly1305 encryption;

-* ephemeral (i.e. per-file) encryption key that is encapsulated by the encryption key;

-* encapsulation uses XChaCha20-Poly1305 with a random 192-bit nonce;

-* encryption splits the file into chunks (32 KB by default) and uses deterministic nonces for these, marking the final chunk's nonce to detect trimming;

-* nothing of the above is configurable.

-ChaCha20-Poly1305 has been chosen as a modern and standardized cipher, ensuring wide availability and interoperability.
-NaCl's XSalsa20-Poly1305 would be similar, but it's not a standard so ChaCha20 seems like a better choice going forward.
-AES-256-GCM could also be used here, but ChaCha20 has fewer concerns about complicated attack scenarios.

-Before encryption, sealer applies zstd compression, it provides an excellent time/compression balance and has an [accepted proposal for inclusion in Go stdlib](https://github.com/golang/go/issues/62513).
-Until that happens, we use [github.com/klauspost/compress/zstd](https://pkg.go.dev/github.com/klauspost/compress/zstd) which is an excellent zero-dependency library.

 ## Usage